bcollin/perimeter-d7/README.txt

 hackers brute-force the scan by asking for paths that are uncommon to Drupal.

-For example, /user and /sites are commonly requested Drupal-paths, and should not cause alarm if requested.
+For example, /user and /sites are commonly requested Drupal paths, and should not cause alarm if requested.
 On the other hand, common Wordpress paths are /wp-admin and /wp-content, so if a visitor is requesting these on a Drupal-based website, this may indicate that said visitor is a hacker.